Bowen Ditch, dug in 1868, receives important repairs to keep water flowing

-The ditch company received a grant of $42,500, which will cover the costs of the headgate along with major repairs to an aqueduct that suffered catastrophic damage in 2021’s springtime floods.
+The ditch company received a grant of $42,500, to cover the costs of the headgate along with major repairs to an aqueduct that suffered catastrophic damage in 2021’s springtime floods.

-A new headgate is being manufactured and is slated for delivery in late 2021.
-The ditch company’s contractor will work on the aqueduct project throughout the winter months as well as prepare the site on Chalk Creek for the new gate.
-The plan is to have the new structures in place and ready for the 2022 ditch season – which, depending on calls that are based on the seniority of water rights – typically begins in late May or the first week in June.
+A new headgate was manufactured and delivered in late 2021.
+The ditch company’s contractor worked on the aqueduct project throughout the winter months and prepared the site on Chalk Creek for the new gate.
+The new structures were in place and ready for the 2022 ditch season.

 “There is a lot of pressure to keep the agricultural lands going in this county,” McConaghy said.
 “And over the years we have lost some ditches – they’ve been abandoned.
 With grants such as this we can keep them from disappearing.”